This piece is part of our 2018 United Nations General Assembly series.

 - Taking energy financing to the next level through private investments, public subsidies and development grants.
 Decentralized renewable energy needs to be considered an investible proposition.
 While massive technology improvements have made it more feasible than ever to have reliable access to energy, the blend of different shades of investment needed for widespread adoption has not reached critical mass.
 According to a report by Sustainable Energy for All (SE4All), closing the gap on energy access will require scaling up annual global energy investment from about $400 billion at present, to $1.25 trillion.

 - Merging government silos to create enabling policy environments.
 For all the progress made, the reality is that many governments continue to tackle electrification as solely under the remit of isolated ministries – be it Power, Renewables or Infrastructure.
 These government agencies often have conflicting priorities and may lack clear accountability for achieving electrification KPIs.
 It’s disturbing to see how often these efforts, that could be working in concert, are moving along divergent tracks.
 We have to break down these silos by thinking about integrated electrification strategies where our end goal is a unified smart grid, which can be built more efficiently and rapidly from the ‘outside in’ by leveraging the power of decentralized technology and business models.

 - Galvanizing the private sector.
-From energy service companies and technology experts, to local enterprises and banks – business on a global scale are making amazing progress in the race to close the gap on global energy poverty.
+From energy service companies and technology experts to local enterprises and banks – business on a global scale is making amazing progress in the race to close the gap in global energy poverty.
 We are encouraged by the enormous technological innovation driven by companies, which have dramatically dropped the costs of generating renewable power.
 And we also see entrepreneurs who are untangling complex challenges in distribution and customer engagement in previously untouched rural markets.
-As we continue to understand how to tap and stimulate electricity demand, innovate with new distribution models that can serve low-income customers, and partner with governments to see the benefits of decentralised energy, we are poised to see a new generation of public-private partnership models that will transform the energy market and drive economic opportunity, especially in under-served rural areas.
+As we continue to understand how to tap and stimulate electricity demand, innovate with new distribution models that can serve low-income customers, and partner with governments to see the benefits of decentralized energy, we are poised to see a new generation of public-private partnership models that will transform the energy market and drive economic opportunity, especially in under-served rural areas.